joshuakwright/Joshua-Wright-Website/README.md

 # Welcome to my personal web page built using react!

 Feel free to copy and reuse any of the code you see here.
-All I ask is that whereever you copy from my code, you put a comment in your codegiving credit to me.
+All I ask is that whereever you copy from my code, you put a comment in your code giving credit to me.
 Below you'll find some useful information on getting the site up and running.
 Good luck!

 ## Getting Started with Create React App